IFRS 15 Explained: A Simple 5-Step Guide

 The solution is to create a consistent, documented process for reviewing every contract.
 Your team needs clear criteria to determine if a good or service is distinct.
 This means it provides value to the customer on its own and isn't deeply intertwined with other promises in the contract.
 A solid revenue recognition policy is your best defense against inconsistent accounting treatment.

-Challenge: Assessing Variable Consideration
+Challenge: Accurately Assessing Variable Consideration

 Contracts rarely have a single, fixed price anymore.
 Discounts, rebates, refunds, and performance bonuses are all forms of variable consideration, and they make it tough to determine the transaction price.
 Guessing wrong can lead to significant misstatements in your financial reports.
 You need a reliable way to estimate the final amount you expect to receive.